From career breakthroughs to professional milestones, explore how Donald Trump made an impact.

 In 1988, Donald Trump acquired the Plaza Hotel with a loan from a consortium of 16 banks.

-In 1988, The Donald J. Trump Foundation, a private foundation, was established.
+In 1988, the Donald J. Trump Foundation, a private foundation, was established.

-In 1992, Trump Shuttle ceased operation.
+In 1992, Donald Trump operated the Trump Shuttle until 1992.

 In 1995, Donald Trump founded Trump Hotels & Casino Resorts (THCR), which assumed ownership of the Trump Plaza.